TheBookPeople/responsys-rest/README.md

-=Rest interface for Responsys API
+#Rest interface for Responsys API

 Rest based interface for the Responsys SOAP API.
 Based on the [responsys-api](https://github.com/dandemeyere/responsys-api) gem by dandemeyere.